Emergent Gribov horizon kernel from replica symmetry breaking in Yang--Mills theories

+\cite{Serreau:2012cg,SerreauTissierTresmontant2015,Tissier_2018,Reinosa:2020skx}.
+A replica trick, inspired by the Parisi--Sourlas construction \cite{ParisiSourlas1979}, localizes this copy average into a perturbatively renormalizable action containing nonlinear sigma model superfields.
+In the replica-symmetric phase, this construction yields a massive Faddeev--Popov/Curci--Ferrari (FP/CF) type infrared behavior for the gluon two-point function.

-On the other hand, the RGZ framework restricts the functional integral to the first Gribov region $\Omega$ by adding the nonlocal horizon functional $H(A^h)$ written in terms of a transverse, BRST--invariant composite field $A^h_\mu$ \cite{Zwanziger:1989mf,Zwanziger:1990tn,Dudal:2008sp,Dudal:2011gd,Capri:2015nzw,Capri:2017bfd,Capri:2021pye}.
-Localizing this term with Zwanziger auxiliary fields and refining it with dimension--two condensates leads to a BRST--invariant, power--counting renormalizable action characterized by three mass scales $(\gamma,m,M)$, which reproduce the decoupling behavior observed for the lattice Landau--gauge gluon propagator \cite{PhysRevLett.90.152001,Cucchieri:2008PRL,DudalOliveiraRoelfsSilva2020}.
+On the other hand, the Gribov--Zwanziger (GZ) and RGZ approaches implement the restriction of the functional integral to the first Gribov region by means of the horizon functional \cite{Zwanziger:1989mf,Zwanziger:1990tn,Dudal:2008sp,Dudal:2011gd}.
+In the BRST-invariant formulation, this functional is written in terms of the transverse gauge-invariant field $A_\mu^h$,